-According to the most recent National Survey of Unbanked and Underbanked Households by the FDIC, over 60 million U.S. adults are financially underserved, meaning they struggle to access mainstream financial products and fall into one of the categories below:
+According to the 2021 National Survey of Unbanked and Underbanked Households by the FDIC, over 60 million U.S. adults are financially underserved, meaning they struggle to access mainstream financial products and many fall into one of the categories below:

-- Over 6.0% of U.S. households or 14.1 million U.S. adults are unbanked, meaning that no one in the household had a checking or savings account at a bank or credit union; and - 18.7% of households or 48.9 million U.S. adults are underbanked, meaning that although someone in the household has a bank account, they obtained non-bank alternative financial services in the past 12 months suggesting that their bank could not fully meet their financial needs.
+- Over 4.5% of U.S. households or 5.9 million U.S. households are unbanked, meaning that no one in the household had a checking or savings account at a bank or credit union; and - 14.1% of households or 18.7 million U.S. households are underbanked, meaning that although someone in the household has a bank account, they obtained non-bank alternative financial services in the past 12 months suggesting that their bank could not fully meet their financial needs.